samuelcampos/env-scripts/README.md

 Here are some scripts that help me to get started on a new environment.

-This scripts help me to install basic Apps and prepare my development environment.
+They help me to install usefull Apps and prepare my development environment.

 ## Usage